AdamTibi/LSTM-FX/README.md

 |
 ├─LSTM-FX-CTrader-Client        # Directory of the client code │     MLBot.cs                  # Sample bot C# code
+│     README.md                 # Read me for the CTrader Client
 |
 ├─LSTM-FX-Prediction-Server     # Directory of the Web Server │ │   main.py                   # The web server loading file
+│ │   README.md                 # Read me for the Prediction server
 │ │
 │ └───Models                    # Directory of the ML Models │     │   gbpusd-32-256-14.bin  # Sample MinMax Scaler